Bucharest Light rail: History

-Line 25, which appeared in 2007 as a temporary line to replace 35, during Pasaj Basarab works, got highly successful.
-It has a short waiting time, and quite fast travel, so it is considered light rail by many citizens, owing to its fully modernised track and quite high speed and high demand.
-Only downside might have been considered old rolling stock, but 12 new trams, full low floor, Imperio Metropolitan started to run on this line from March 8, 2023.
-However, older trams (V3A-93 and Bucur V2A-T in some cases, mainly in weekends) and modernized trams (V3A-CH-PPC and V3A-CA-PPC) are still part of the fleet for line 25 because the demand is higher than 12 trams.
-Probably in the future, more Imperio will be available on 25 as they continue to come.
-Routes 40 and 55 are also to receive Imperio, but the line is not modernized (40) or partial (55), therefore some Imperio trams for 40 and 55 may be rerouted on 25.
-Also, as Line 32 receives Imperio, it is desired that line 25 to be only with Imperio and V3A-CH-PPC and CA-PPC, to remove all the vehicles without low floor sections.

 All of these lines received new rolling stock from December 10, 2022, starting from route 41.
 While 40 and 55 are also to receive Imperio, their infrastructure is still not modernized (40) or just partially (line 55).
 In this case, if the trams will come and these infrastructures will not be modernized in time, the fleet for these two lines will be redirected to other lines (mainly 41, 25 and 32, but also some may complete 1, 10 and 21), and 40 and 55 will be on a new tender.
 Also 55 may be shortened or redirected in case new trams for this route come and route will not be modernized.
 40 needs to be heavily overhauled because over 75% of this line is deteriorated.